 The Seminary makes a basic contribution of 3% as well as a matching contribution of 2%.
 Contributions were suspended for a 3-month period during fiscal year 2021 and resumed on July 1, 2022.
-Retirement plan expense was \$347,340 and \$310,768 for the years ended June 30, 2022 and 2021, respectively.
+Retirement plan expense was \$408,792 and \$347,340 for the years ended 2023 and 2022, respectively.
 Contributions may not exceed the limits imposed by the IRC.
 New eligible employees are immediately vested in their voluntary salary reduction contributions (i.e., elective deferrals); however, the Seminary's basic contributions and matching contributions do not become vested until the employee completes two years of service.

 The Seminary sponsors a 403(b)(9) retirement savings plan for the current President, administered by Fidelity Investments, with all employer and employee contributions immediately vested.
-Employer contributions totaled \$23,156 and \$24,188 for the years ended June 30, 2022 and 2021, respectively.
+Employer contributions totaled \$18,804 and \$23,156 for the years ended 2023 and 2022, respectively.

-NOTE L - CASH FLOW INFORMATION
+NOTE K - CASH FLOW INFORMATION

-The Seminary had the following noncash activity for the years ended June 30, 2022 and 2021:
+The Seminary had the following noncash activity for the years ended 2023 and 2022:

-2022 2021 Capital expenditures Less accounts payable as of year-end Assets acquired through in-kind contribution Add payments on prior year accounts payable used to \$ 248,688 (2,575) - \$ 738,709 (10,669) (192,000) finance capital expenditures 10,669 18,739 Payments for equipment purchases and building renovations \$ 256,782 \$ 554,779
+2023 2022 Capital expenditures Less accounts payable as of year-end Add payments on prior year accounts payable used to \$ 93,027 - \$ 248,688 (2,575) finance capital expenditures 2,575 10,669 Payments for equipment purchases and building renovations \$ 95,602 \$ 256,782